seanp97/Switch-JS/readme.md

 $.MaxVal(a, b)

-Round the biggest integer value
+Returns the biggest integer value

 ----------------------

 $.MinVal(a, b)

-Round the lowest integer value
+Returns the lowest integer value

 ----------------------